- What are Scholarly Concentrations, and how do I learn more about each?

 - What do I need to include in the Scholarly Concentration Application?
 When is it due?

-- Students typically have until late October to submit an application for an individual SC area.
-There are three components to the application: Demographic questions, SC related questions, and your CV/Resume.
+Students typically have until mid-October to submit an application for an individual SC area.
+There are three components to the application: Demographic questions, SC-related questions, and your CV/Resume.

 - I’m interested in a few Scholarly Concentrations, but how do I choose?
 Can I apply to more than one?

-- Students should only apply to one Scholarly Concentration.
-To aid in your decision making, OSPE encourages your attendance at SC Information Sessions, which happen within the first few weeks of your first year.
-At these sessions, students will meet the SC Directors, OSPE leadership, and current SC students, and will hear about SC objectives and lecture topics
+Students can only apply to one Scholarly Concentration.
+To aid in your decision-making, OSPE encourages your attendance at SC Information Sessions, which happen within the first few weeks of your first year.
+At these sessions, students will meet SC Directors, OSPE leadership, and current SC students and will hear about SC objectives and lecture topics.
+The OSPE also hosts a Scholarly Concentration Fair for first-year students to connect with SC Student Leaders and SC Directors prior to applying.

 - Are there any caps on total student enrollment into an SC?

-- Currently, a few SCs have enrollment caps: 50 per class year for Clinical Translational Research, 25 per class year for Disaster Medicine, and 25 per class year for Global Health.
+Currently, only one SC has an enrollment cap.
+In order to ensure the quality of mentorship and international placements, the Global Health SC currently has a cap of 25 per class year.
 If the cap is exceeded in one or more areas, the SC Director/s determine admittance based on the strength of the application materials.
-If a student is unable to enroll in the Concentration area that they originally selected, they are encouraged to apply to another Concentration area.
+If a student is unable to enroll in the concentration area that they originally selected, they are encouraged to apply to another concentration area.

 - What is a Scholarly Concentration Leader?
 What do they do, and how do I express interest in being one?

-- The student leader serves as a liaison between OSPE and the students within that respective concentration, and as a point person for SC Directors.
-If you have questions about your SC, the 8-week summer requirement, or just want peer support, feel free to reach out to your Student Leader.
-If you’re interested in expanding your leadership experience by becoming an SC Student Leader, please email ospe@gwu.edu and we will send you information on next steps.
+The SC Student Leader serves as a liaison between OSPE and the students within that respective concentration, and as a point person for SC Directors.
+If you have questions about your SC, the 8-week summer requirement, or just want peer support, feel free to reach out to your Student Leaders.
+If you’re interested in expanding your leadership experience by becoming an SC Student Leader, please visit the Student Leadership web page to learn more about the role and application process.

 - I’m feeling overwhelmed.
 Will dropping my SC have negative consequences?

-- If you determine that your involvement in a Scholarly Concentration is no longer best, then OSPE is here to support you.
-Students are able to withdraw from their SC without penalty, no questions asked, at any point during medical school.
+If you determine that your involvement in a Scholarly Concentration is no longer best, then the OSPE is here to support you.
+Students are able to withdraw from their SC without penalty at any point during medical school.
 Withdrawal from an SC will not have negative consequences on your Dean’s Letter or academic record.

 - I’ve decided I need to withdraw from my SC.
 What is the process for withdrawal?